Realistic Handwritten Multi-Digit Writer (MDW) Number Recognition Challenges: Introduction and related work

 \section{Introduction and related work}

-The MNIST handwritten digit data set~\citep{lecun:mnist98}, derived from the original data collected by NIST~\citep{wilkinson:nist92,grother:nist-sd19}, has been used extensively as a benchmark to compare classifiers.
+The MNIST handwritten digit data set~\citep{lecun:mnist98}, derived from the original data~\citep{wilkinson:nist92,grother:nist-sd19} collected by the National Institute of Standards and Technology (NIST), has been used extensively as a benchmark to compare classifiers.
 Performance on the standard test set of 10,000 digits has reached 99.87\%~\citep{byerly:mnist21}, rendering it effectively a solved, and perhaps therefore less interesting, problem.
 Investigators subsequently developed several new data sets (similarly formatted for convenience) that have different classes, properties, and difficulty levels.
 These include notMNIST (letters A to J)~\citep{bulatov2011notmnist}, EMNIST (digits and letters)~\citep{cohen:emnist17}, Fashion-MNIST (articles of clothing)~\citep{xiao:fashion-mnist17}, Kuzushiji-MNIST (Japanese hiragana)~\citep{clanuwat:kmnist18}, and more.
 These data sets all focus on individual digit (or item) classification.

 However, recognizing isolated digits by randomly chosen writers is not a very realistic task.
 Multi-digit numbers are everywhere around us.
 The Street View House Number (SVHN) data set~\citep{netzer:svhn11} provides compelling real-world examples that were cropped from Google Street View images.
 It has inspired major advances in multi-digit number recognition (e.g.,~\cite{goodfellow:svhn14}).
 SVHN consists of printed numbers, and there is a need for similar resources to inspire progress on handwritten multi-digit numbers.